Schabolon/Approximate-Quantumness-Certification-of-NISQ-Devices-using-Machine-Learning/paper/Approximate-Quantumness-Certification-of-NISQ-Devices-using-Machine-Learning.typ

 //TODO: "defense" against fgsm complicated, because distribution values actually approach real quantum computer values.
 Not even a human could correcly determin the class (im gegensatz zu fgsm bei bildern).
 By converting 1400 samples generated by simulators into adversarial samples in such a fasion that they are recognized as 'generated by a quantum computer'.
 The result can be seen in @adversarial-accuracy.
-When epsilon is zero the adversarial sample equals the original input sample.
+When epsilon is zero the sample equals the original input sample.
-The graph shows that with increased $epsilon$ values, the accuracy gets worse due to the increased perturbation in the adversarial sample.
+The graph shows that with increasing $epsilon$ values, the accuracy gets worse due to the increased perturbation in the adversarial sample.

 #figure(
   cetz.canvas(length: 1cm, {